Research

 She is a Member of the Nursing and Midwifery Board of Australia, the Australian Acupuncture and Chinese Medicine Association (AACMA), Sigma Psi Alpha at-Large Chapter, STTI The Honor Society of Nursing as well as the ECU Early and Middle Career Researcher Network (EMCRN) Committee.
 Board Member of the Western Australian Chinese Scientists Association (WACSA).
 President of the Australian Holistic Nurses Association (AHNA) and Australia Chapter Leader of the American Holistic Nurses Association.

-Patricia Williams has been in the medical industry since 1977.
-She has a Bachelor of Nursing Degree and currently works as a Registered Nurse at Royal Perth.
-Patricia also has a Diploma in Yoga Teaching and was the Director for Pranic Healing in UK, Ireland and Western Australia.
-She is a Senior International Instructor and currently the Vice President for the Pranic Healers Association of WA.
+Patricia Williams has been in the medical field since 1977.
+She has a Bachelors of Nursing and currently works as a Registered Nurse at Royal Perth Hospital.
+Patricia was the Director for Pranic Healing in the UK, Ireland and Western Australia.
+She is a Senior International Instructor, Director for Pranic Energy Healing WA, and the Vice President for the Pranic Healers Association of Western Australia.
+Patricia also has a diploma in Yoga.

-Patricia’s extensive experience in orthodox medicine encompasses; burns, plastics and surgical nursing, renal, respiratory, acute medical, neurology and more recently oncology and palliative care.
+Patricia’s extensive experience in orthodox medicine encompasses burns, plastics and surgical nursing, renal, respiratory, acute medical, neurology, oncology, and palliative care.